As an Amazon Associate, I earn from qualifying purchases. Please read my Full Affiliates Disclosure here.

 Avocados have very many health benefits, some of which I would be listing below

-- Avocados are rich in vitamins like Vitamin K, C, B5 and B6, minerals and other nutrients.
+- They are rich in vitamins like Vitamin K, C, B5 and B6, minerals and other nutrients.

-- Avocados can help you lose weight be strong it is rich in fiber and Hewitt you fats (mono saturated fats) which both help you stay full for longer.
+- Can help you lose weight be strong it is rich in fiber and Hewitt you fats (mono saturated fats) which both help you stay full for longer.

 - They are very high in potassium even more than bananas and studies have shown that a high potassium intake has been linked to reduced blood pressure.